 - Marantz SR7012 Ultra HD Network AV Surround Receiver

 - Marantz M-CR612 Network CD Receiver

 Marantz uses the popular Audyssey for room correction.
 Now some people will argue that ARC does better room correction than Audyssey.

 We say it’s subjective.
 ARC is easier to use, yes, but if you know how to use Audyssey, you can get just about the same results.

 Anthem Vs Marantz

 As we have mentioned in the discussion, both Anthem and Marantz are making strides.
-Besides, every manufacturer recognizes the changing technology and market preferences and consider upgrading their products to match the current needs of music lovers.
+Besides, every manufacturer recognizes the changing technology and market preferences and considers upgrading their products to match the current needs of music lovers.

 With that said, here is how Anthem and Marantz compared on critical features:

 1. Input Assignment

 Anthem: The assignment of inputs on the Anthem is quite flexible.
 This is because the audio and video can travel through the same HDMI input.
 However, you can assign a different profile using the same input.
 Better yet, this can be done multiple times up to 30 different activities.
 This also means you can tweak the frequency response across different activities.